abhilakshay-fsd/Readme/README.md

-👋 Hi, I’m @abhilakshay-DataScience
-👀 I’m interested in data oriented tasks..
+👋 Hi, I am Abhilakshay an undergraduate student pursuing BTech with specialisation in Data Science from The NorthCap University with specialisation in Data Science.
-🌱 I’m currently learning Big data and Data Engineering.
+🌱 I’m currently learning Big data and Data Engineering and interested in data oriented tasks.